frappe/erpnext_documentation/user/manual/en/accounts/payment-entry.md

 The total outstanding amount against an invoice is the sum of all the accounting entries that are made “against” (or are linked to) that invoice.
 This way you can combine or split payments in Payment Entry to manage the scenarios.

-### 3.4 Difference between Payment Entry and Journal Entry
+### 4.4 Difference between Payment Entry and Journal Entry

-2. Using Journal Entry requires an understanding of which Account will get Debited or Credited.
+1. Using Journal Entry requires an understanding of which Account will get Debited or Credited.
 In the Payment Entry, it is managed in the backend, hence simpler for the User.
-3. Payment Entry is more efficient in managing payments in foreign currencies.
+1. Payment Entry is more efficient in managing payments in foreign currencies.
+1. Cheques can be printed from Payment Entries using the Cheque Print Format.
-3. Journal Entry can still be used for:
+1. Journal Entry can still be used for:
-- Updating opening balance in an Accounts.
+ - Updating opening balance in Accounts.
  - Fixed Asset Depreciation entry.
  - For adjusting Credit Note against Sales Invoice and Debit Note against Purchase Invoice, in case there is no payment happening at all.
-4. Payment Entries are used if a cheque is printed.

-### 3.5 Payments Using Journal Entry
+### 4.5 Payments Using Journal Entry

 To make payment using Journal Entry follow these steps: